Ekistica/irradiance_synth/datasets/README.md

 The script `datasets.py` provides methods for reading publically available irradiance data from a few difference sources.
 Each function returns the data as an `irradiance_synth.IrradianceDataset` object.
 However, the datasets themselves are not included in this repository.

-To use the example datasets, plesae follow the instructions below.
+To use the example datasets, please follow the instructions below.

 ## Oahu Solar Measurement Grid 3-second Data